PS-Wizard/School/HPC/Week4/workshop.md

 ---

-## Convert this program to prompt the user for a number and then to create the number of threads the user has specified to find the prime numbers.
+### **Convert this program to prompt the user for a number and then to create the number of threads the user has specified to find the prime numbers.**
+We:
+- Ask the user for a maximum number to check for primes and the number of threads they want to use.
+- Divide the range `1..max` into `n` chunks based on the number of threads.
+- Each chunk is (max / n) numbers, except the last thread gets any remainder.
+- Each thread runs `check_range`, calling `is_prime `for each number in its chunk.
+- If a number is prime, the thread prints it.
+- All threads run concurrently, then main waits for all of them to finish with `pthread_join`.

 ```c
 #include <stdio.h>